-Syrians desperately hope for peace, and children shouldn’t have to grow up in a war zone.
-Join us in praying for the people of Syria who are enduring their sixth year of civil war and displacement.
+Syrians desperately hope for peace, and children shouldn’t grow up in a war zone.
+Pray for Syria, whose people are enduring their seventh year of civil war.

 World Vision sponsored children share what they would give their moms if they could give them anything in the world this Mother’s Day.